-Objective: To establish women’s authority in religious discourse and to offer analysis that is simultaneously faithful to Islamic jurisprudence and a vision of women’s empowerment.
+Objective: To establish women’s authority in religious discourse by publishing opinion papers on social justice issues and women’s rights that are simultaneously faithful to Islamic jurisprudence and a vision of women’s empowerment.

-Strategy: WISE Global Muslim women’s Shura Council employs extensive expertise in the Islamic legal traditions, humanities and social science to address the most pressing issues facing Muslim women today and to promote principles of gender equality in Islam.
+Strategy: WISE Global Muslim women’s Shura Council employs extensive expertise in the Islamic legal traditions, humanities and social science to promote principles of gender equality.

 Results: Published and disseminated position papers on domestic violence, female genital cutting, child marriage, adoption, women’s leadership, and violent extremism that educate Muslims and non-Muslims alike.

 Strategy: Highlight Muslim women leaders, past and present, in a way that is markedly absent.
-This first ever online portal for Muslim women provides an institutional online presence for the voice of Muslim women and is a authoritative clearinghouse on Muslim women’s history, contemporary issues and their advocacy efforts.
+This first ever online portal showcases Muslim women who creating positive social change and through education, media, arts, philanthropy, spirituality, health and social services.
+This institutional online presence of Muslim women is an authoritative clearinghouse on Muslim women’s history, contemporary issues and their advocacy efforts.

-Action – Develop culturally sensitive and innovative approaches to end gender-based discrimination champion women’s rights.
+Action – Develop culturally sensitive and innovative approaches to end gender-based discrimination and champion women’s rights.

-Objective: Build the capacity of Muslim women leaders enabling them to incubate new initiatives to promote peace-building through the upliftment of women and girls.
+Objective: Build the capacity of Muslim women leaders enabling them to incubate new initiatives to promote social justice and peace-building through the upliftment of women and girls.

-Strategy: Identify WISE women partner’s at the grassroots level to implement culturally sensitive projects aimed at transforming behaviors and patriarchical attitudes toward women.
+Strategy: Work in partnership with women at the grassroots level to implement culturally sensitive projects aimed at transforming behaviors and patriarchical attitudes toward women.
 Build relationships of trust through dialogue and education with faith leaders to promote common values of social justice and gender equality.

 Results: Implemented impactful projects in partnership with WISE Women to address region-specific women’s issues.
 In Afghanistan, WISE initiated a long-term Imam training program over three years on the five rights of women – education, inheritance, child marriage, forced marriage, mobility.
 In Pakistan, WISE developed a domestic violence awareness campaign for law enforcement.
 In Egypt, WISE created a model to incentivize practitioners of Female Genital Mutilation to end the practice.
 In Gambia, WISE developed a long-term educational awareness campaign on the harm of Female Genital Mutilation resulting in a country-wide ban.